HOPE MARCHES ON!

 - Give any amount by texting "KETTLES" to 51555

-- Provide new toys and clothing through The Salvation Army Angel Tree for local children of families in need
+- Provide new toys through The Salvation Army Angel Tree for local children and families

 Every donation helps hope march on for those in need, and all gifts stay within the community in which they are given.